robert-hh/micropython/ports/w60x/README.md

 - REPL (Python prompt) over UART0.
 - 8k stack for the MicroPython task and 100k Python heap.
-- Most of MicroPython's features are enabled: unicode, arbitrary-precision integers, single-precision floats (30bit), frozen bytecode, native emitters (native, viper and arm_thumb), framebuffer, asyncio, as well as many of the internal modules.
+- Most of MicroPython's features are enabled: Unicode, arbitrary-precision integers, single-precision floats (30bit), frozen bytecode, native emitters (native, viper and arm_thumb), framebuffer, asyncio, as well as many of the internal modules.
 - The machine module with mem8..mem32, GPIO, UART, SPI, I2C, PWM, WDT, ADC, RTC and Timer.